The Two Minute Review

 Once you receive the cards, you’ll need to log into the website or app to activate your parent account and the cards themselves.
-You’ll need to make a minimum deposit of £5 to start using the accounts.
+A deposit of £5 is needed to start using the accounts.
 At this point you’ll be able to set your children’s spending limits, weekly allowance and tasks.

 What Does GoHenry Offer?

 You have a number of features through the parenting app such as: